CloudLabs-Samples/EduLabs/Cyber-Security/Ethical-hacking/Readme.md

    ![](images/msp-4.png)

-Note : After running the above command, you should see the status of the PostgreSQL database connection.
+> **Note:** After running the above command, you should see the status of the PostgreSQL database connection.
 If you don't get the desired result immediately, don't worry!
 Sometimes, it takes a time to establish the connection successfully

 ## Congratulations for completing the lab successfully!